arungudelli/python.shiksha/content/en/tips/limiting-float-upto-2-places.md

 19.57
 ```

-We have successfully completed discussing all the methods

-Such a important use case but with only 3 methods ?

-**Yes**, because all the three methods are self-sufficient of providing user desirable output.

 ## Conclusion

-In this article, we briefly discussed about the few different methods about how to constrain floating-point numbers up to two decimal points.
+In this article, we briefly discussed about the few different methods about how to limit floating-point numbers up to two decimal points.

 First, we started with python’s inbuilt `round()` method followed by the `%` operator and lastly about using the `str.format()` method.

-Again, I would state that all the three methods are self sufficient of providing **user desirable** output individually and ne one method should be adopted while programming.
+Again, I would state that all the three methods are self sufficient of providing **user desirable** output individually and we can use any one of them while programming.